conjecto/nemrod-demo/README.md

 (this operation may take a couple of minutes depending on your computer).
 Now the Elasticsearch section is available.

+If you don't want to test elasticsearch, please comment the line "new Conjecto\Nemrod\Bundle\ElasticaBundle\ElasticaBundle()" of you AppKernel and all the elastica configuration in config.yml.

 # The project is ready to be tested now !

 Try it at the url that was given when launching the server.
 For now, you can

  - browse the nobel prize by years / categories
- - add a new nobel prize.
+ - add a new nobel prize and edit one
+ - make a text search from elasticsearch

 [1]: http://symfony.com/doc/2.4/book/installation.html